-While some businesses opt to handle payroll functions in-house through manual bookkeeping or do-it-yourself payroll apps, other business owners have come to prefer the expertise of a professional payroll provider.
+While some businesses opt to handle payroll functions in house through manual bookkeeping or do-it-yourself payroll apps, other business owners have come to rely on the benefits of outsourcing payroll to a professional payroll provider.
 When considering whether to outsource this function, the time and resources required to complete essential payroll tasks often weigh heavily in the decision-making process.
-A recent Paychex poll* found that one-quarter of payroll users said they are concerned about keeping current on tax laws and regulations, 21% noted the amount of time processing payroll manually takes, while 16% are concerned about tasks around managing taxes, withholdings, etc. for employees in different locations.

-Wondering whether outsourcing payroll could help your company?
+Wondering whether the benefits of outsourcing payroll could help your company?
 Since payroll and tax responsibilities can be time-consuming and complicated — yet essential — busy owners are increasingly looking to outsource these functions.

-Learn more about some common benefits of payroll outsourcing, areas of your business where a provider may be able to help, and how this approach could make sense for your business.
+Below are some common advantages of outsourcing payroll services, areas of your business where a provider may be able to help, and how this approach could make sense for your business.

 No matter how many employees a business has, processing payroll demands time and attention to detail.
 This often comes at the cost of valuable time that could otherwise be spent on more pressing business priorities, such as building revenue or serving customers.

-By outsourcing payroll to a reputable provider, owners have more time to focus on what matters most to them.
+By outsourcing payroll to a reputable provider, owners may have more time to focus on what matters most.
 In many cases, they'll also have a variety of options available to maximize time saved throughout the pay period.
-Additional tasks, such as new hire reporting or benefits administration, can be easily added into the outsourcing mix, and business owners can specify how often they'd like to be contacted regarding payroll-related tasks.
-If there aren't any discrepancies or problems, payroll providers will likely only need to reach out once per pay period to notify owners that payroll has been processed successfully.
+Additional tasks, such as new hire reporting or benefits administration, can be easily added into the outsourcing mix, and business owners can specify how often they'd like to be contacted with payroll-related updates.
+Unless there are discrepancies or problems, payroll outsourcing service providers will likely only need to reach out once per pay period.

-Once a business has hired its first employee, payroll responsibilities will continue every pay period.
-As noted above, the complexities of payroll processing require a significant time commitment on a daily and weekly basis — time you can't make up elsewhere.
+Once a business has hired its first employee, payroll responsibilities will continue every pay period as long as the business is in operation.
+The complexities of payroll processing may require a considerable time commitment on a daily and weekly basis — time you can't make up elsewhere.
 Whether it's calculating payroll amounts, generating in-house reports, preparing and remitting state and federal payroll taxes and returns, or simply printing, signing, and distributing paychecks, the demands on your time can be costly.

 Think of the time required for each of the following:

-Each pay period, every employee must have their hours totaled, verified for accuracy, and multiplied by their designated pay rate.
+Each pay period, employees must have their hours totaled, verified for accuracy, and multiplied by their designated pay rate(s).
 Then the appropriate amount of taxes must be calculated and subtracted from the gross pay to determine a net amount.

 If the employee also receives any benefits or has other deductions, such as child support or retirement plan contributions, additional calculations must be made.
-Multiply each of these calculations by the number of employees in your business and it's easy to see why calculations alone can take a significant chunk of time out of your week.
+Multiply each of these calculations by the number of employees in your business, and it's easy to see why calculations alone can take a sizable chunk of time out of your week.

-Once the pay amounts for each employee are calculated, the physical checks must be printed, signed and distributed.
+Once the pay amounts for each employee are calculated, the physical checks may need to be printed, signed, and distributed.
 Some employees are likely to have direct deposit, so those amounts must be verified and processed electronically, but pay stubs still must be made available to the employees.
 In addition, these records must be securely maintained for tax and reporting purposes.

 At the end of each payroll period, the amount of pay earned by all employees, any benefits or miscellaneous deductions withheld, and all payroll tax amounts must be carefully recorded for future accounting purposes.